Retrieving documents

 The query itself is practically the same as listing documents, with the only difference being that you can specify a folder ID to perform the search.
 The information returned is also of the same type as the previous request.

-You can check what each of these parameters means directly in the full GraphQL API documentation, in the Docs menu of Altair.
+You can check what each of these parameters means directly in the full GraphQL API documentation, in the Docs menu of Altairarrow-up-right.
 If you're not sure how to do that, check out our tutorial on Using Altair.

-If Altair doesn't help you integrate with the API, check out some examples of how to make these requests in other ways: https://graphql.org/graphql-js/graphql-clients/
+If Altair doesn't help you integrate with the API, check out some examples of how to make these requests in other ways: https://graphql.org/graphql-js/graphql-clients/arrow-up-right

 Para importar e usar no Postman